snowdrop/k8s-infra/README.md

 ### Option 2 : Local - Customized VM

-When it is needed to customize the `Linux VM` locally, you cannot rely on the VM installed with mini(kube/shift) or docker destop tools as they dont offer the possibility to install additional packages, to custmize easily the firewall, host adapters, ...
+When it is needed to customize the `Linux VM` locally, you cannot rely on the VM installed with mini(kube/shift) or docker destop tools as they dont offer the possibility to install additional packages, to customize easily the firewall, host adapters, ...

 This is also specifically true when you will install the cluster using `ansible-playbook` as the deployment tool.
 The `Ansible playooks` requires some `prerequisites` in addition to having a